 In addition to direct sales, Solubrite distributes its products wholesale via retail shops, installers and individual local entrepreneurs.
 The solar social enterprise company is leveraging their longstanding presence in communities to connect with and reach out to key local stakeholders – cooperatives, microfinance providers, schools and teachers – that, in turn, can spread the word about the company and its home solar energy products.

-In March, the company will begin offering a more powerful mobile pay-go home PV solar solution that can power an LED TV.
+In March, the company will begin offering a more powerful home PV solar solution that can power an LED TV.
 Plans are to offer the package at $400 to be paid over a period of 15 months.

-“We are being conservative with the financing period as we validate our PAYG model,” Henrich pointed out.
+“We are being conservative with the financing period as we validate our business model,” Henrich pointed out.
 “We are a solar energy distribution business, not a financing company.
 Once we have validated our model, we plan to bring on board a financing partner,” Henrich said.

 “By offering these new products, Solubrite is able to access a much larger market share which currently can’t afford the high upfront cost of quality solar products,” he wrote.